openjdk/jdk/src/jdk.compiler/share/man/javac.md

     warnings is recommended.

 <a id="option-Xlint-custom">`-Xlint:`\[`-`\]*key*(`,`\[`-`\]*key*)\*</a>
-:   Specifies warning categories to enable or disable, separated by comma.
+:   Enables and/or disables warning categories using the one or more of the keys described
-    Precede a key by a hyphen (`-`) to disable the specified category.
+    below separated by commas.
+The keys `all` and `none` enable or disable all categories (respectively); other keys enable the corresponding category, or disable it if preceded by a hyphen (`-`).

     Supported values for *key* are: